Saasna

 Does Saasna handle dietary restrictions?

-The kitchen works with traditional Qatari ingredients — spiced meats, rice dishes, and date-based desserts — so the menu is not structured around modern dietary categories.
+The kitchen works with traditional Qatari ingredients — spiced meats, rice dishes, date-based desserts — so the menu is not structured around modern dietary categories.
 Specific allergy or dietary accommodation details are not publicly documented, so flag any requirements when booking.
 The spice range sold in-house gives a sense of how flavour-forward the cooking is, which is useful context if you are heat-sensitive.

 What should I order at Saasna?

-The Michelin-recognised format suggests a clear path: start with a samosa or the Saasna salad, move to the majboos for a main, and finish with the date ice cream.
+The Michelin-recognised format suggests a clear path: start with a samosa or the Saasna salad, move to the majboos for a main, finish with the date ice cream.
 The majboos — a spiced rice and meat dish central to Qatari home cooking — is the dish most likely to explain why this restaurant exists.
 Before you leave, the freshly ground seasonings and spices are worth buying if you want to replicate the flavours at home.